 - Aducanumab.
 The FDA accepted this promising drug in 2020 for a priority review process, meaning that sometime in 2021, we should find out if it’s approved for use in the general population.

 At Midnight Sun Home Care, we are committed to following the most up-to-date research on Alzheimer’s disease, and also on providing the cutting-edge, highly skilled care that can help those diagnosed with Alzheimer’s live to their greatest potential.
-Whether the need is for full-time care, or simply a couple of hours every week for dependable respite services, call us at (907) 677-7890 for more information about our home health care services in Anchorage, AK and the surrounding communities, and how we can help.
+Whether the need is for full-time care, or simply a couple of hours every week for dependable respite services, call us at (907) 677-7890 for more information about our Anchorage senior services and the surrounding communities we serve.